How to edit a PDF programmatically with C#

 • Measurement units — Using PdfMeasurementUnitCentimeter makes it easy to specify dimensions in centimeters, which can help when working with print-ready documents.

 • Annotation properties — The AddFreeTextAnnotation method allows customization, including text position, size, color, and font.
-Here, we set the font to Helvetica and chose RGB color values for both the text and background.
+Here, you set the font to Helvetica and chose RGB color values for both the text and background.

 Annotation types in GdPicture.NET